In this article, I’ll show you how I installed batt insulation to the concrete block walls in my garage.

 You’ll always have to cut the insulation to fit at some point.
 For me, it was a little 2′ section at the bottom.

 Note: You do not want insulation to touch the concrete floor.
 Because garages are prone to flooding, always leave a gap between the garage floor and walls.
+This still applies if you have a top-rated garage floor coating.

 If you need to cut the insulation to fit, grab your utility knife, tape measure, and a T-square or level.